tosabas/treeSpider/README.md

 ## Methods

-TreeSpider has methods for programatically interracting with it, example, the method to programatically initialize the library.
+You can also programmatically interract with TreeSpider through the methods, example, the method to programatically initialize the library.

 ```ts
 const chart = new TreeSpider({